Weight regulation for hockey players can be a tough road to success.

-2. Proper building blocks for lean muscle tissue from diet
+2. Proper building blocks for lean muscle tissue from the diet.

 1. Hypercaloric Diet

-A good estimate to create your hypercaloric requirements are your bodyweight x 18 to 20.
+A good estimate to create your hypercaloric daily requirements would be to calculate body weight x 18-20.
 For example, if you’re 160lbs and want to gain weight:

 160 x 18 = 2880 calories per day would be a good starting point.